 The message indicates that the ACME protocol used by Let’s Encrypt requires you to prove ownership of the domain yourdomain.eu

-by creating a DNS TXT record with a specific name and value.
+by creating a DNS TXT records with specific names and values.

 Instructions Provided